-In June 2020, the Santa Monica City Council advanced three tracks of efforts to generate meaningful and lasting change in Santa Monica:
+In June 2020, the Santa Monica City Council approved three tracks of efforts to generate meaningful and lasting change in Santa Monica:

 - Development of a Black Agenda for Santa Monica

 - Equity and Inclusion Work in the City Organization

 The City of Santa Monica acknowledges the effects of generational and institutional racism and discrimination, and its consequences that continue to impact our residents and businesses.
 These lessons of our history cannot be ignored.
 The is committed to advancing racial equity and social diversity to improve the wellbeing of people who live, work, learn, play, and do business in our and create a community where differences in life outcomes cannot be predicted by race, class, gender, disability or other identities.
 Everyone in Santa Monica must have an opportunity to thrive.